 The Landlord attended the hearing and was affirmed to be truthful in their testimony.
 As the Tenant did not attend the hearing, service of the Notice of Dispute Resolution Hearing documentation was considered.
 Section 59 of the Act and the Residential Tenancy Branch Rules of Procedure states that the respondent must be served with a copy of the Application for Dispute Resolution and Notice of Hearing.
-The Landlord testified the Application for Dispute Resolution and Notice of Hearing was posted to the front door of the rental unit on April 23, 2020.
-I find that the Tenant had been duly served in accordance with the Act.
+The Landlord testified the Application for Dispute Resolution and Notice of Hearing had been served to the Tenant by registered mail sent on May 15, 2020, a Canada post tracking number was provided as evidence of service.
+I find that the Tenant had been duly served in accordance with sections 89 and 90 of the Act.